smazzanti/mrmr/README.md

 ## How to use this library

-The library has a module for each supported tool.<br/>
+This library allows to do *mMRM* selection using different tools, depending on your needs.

 Currently, the following tools are supported (others will be added):
 - Pandas (in-memory)
 - Spark
 - Google BigQuery

+The library has a module for each supported tool. <br/>
-Any module has *at least* these two functions:
+Each module has *at least* these two functions:
 - `mrmr_classif`, for feature selection when the target variable is categorical (binary or multiclass).
 - `mrmr_regression`, for feature selection when the target variable is numeric.